estellearrc/domartelle/client-desktop/README.md

 #------------------------------------------------------------
 BrowserFS is an in-browser file system that emulates the Node JS file system API and supports storing and retrieving files from various backends. npm install browserfs

+In the source script that you want to bundle, make sure to expose the functions you want to call via module.exports.
+In the client script, you can call these exposed functions via <bundle-name>.<func-name>.
+Here's an example:

+My source file src/script.js will have this: module.exports = {myFunc: func};

+My browserify command will look something like this: browserify src/script.js --standalone myBundle > dist/bundle.js

+And my client script dist/client.js will load the bundled script

+<script src="bundle.js"></script>

+and then call the exposed function like this:

+<script>myBundle.myFunc();</script>